dmh2000/rdrand/README.md

 rdrand
 ======

-node.js module providing support for the Intel Ivy Bridge (and later) RDRAND instruction
+node.js module providing support for the Intel Ivy Bridge (and later) RDRAND instruction.

 This is a work in progress!

-provides a wrapper around functions to access the x64 RDRAND instruction to get hardware generated, cryptographically secure (per Intel) random numbers.
+Intel Ivy Bridge/2nd generation and later Core processors have a hardware random number generator that is compliant with various crypto standards.
+This module provides a wrapper around functions to access the RDRAND instruction to get hardware generated cryptographically secure (per Intel) random numbers.

-I am not a crypto expert.
+WARNING: I am not a crypto expert.
 I just implemented the functions.
 For more info on RDRAND and the hardware random number generator, google 'intel RDRAND'.

 platforms tested